MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/setup-existing-instance.md

 - The Dynamics 365 for Sales version must be 9.0 or later.

-- Server-based SharePoint document management muste be enabled.
+- Server-based SharePoint document management must be enabled.

 - Products associated with 3D models must be in the GLB format.